Mature Masculine

 Signs of the Blind Follower shadow:

-• You stay silent because you're afraid to speak.
+• We stay silent because we're afraid to speak.

-• You use silence to hide, not to listen.
+• We use silence to hide, not to listen.

-• You withhold your voice when it's needed.
+• We withhold our voice when it's needed.

 The Blind Follower claims to be receptive.
-Underneath is fear—fear of being wrong, of being seen, of taking up space.
+Underneath lies fear—of being wrong, of being seen, of taking up space.

 Near Enemies of Silence